If you came to this page directly, you might wish to read a page with an introduction to this section first.

 St. George's of the Greeks: frescoes: (left) The Descent from the Cross; (right) St. Peter meeting Jesus (Domine Quo Vadis) ???

-The photos which illustrate this page were taken in September 2012 and are identical to those which illustrated the page ten years ago in 2002.
-Nothing has been done in the meantime to protect the remaining memories of the past glory of Famagusta.
+The photos which illustrate this page were taken in September 2012 and are almost identical to those which illustrated the page in 2002.
+Nothing was done in the meantime to protect the remaining memories of the past glory of Famagusta.

 Sts.
 Peter and Paul's: (left) façade; (right) apse